Glasgow2015/team-4/README.md

  Underlying mechanism of recieving message is out of scope that is message could be recieved through a message bus, direct TCP or UDP connection.

  ## System Design
- Here describe the diagram that you have below so that it is not just a diagram witout explanation

  ![alt text](https://github.com/Glasgow2015/team-4/blob/master/Project%20Design%20team4.jpg "System Design")